scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 ![XSS Example](img/xss_example.png)

-> How can we prevent XSS from occuring?
+> How can we prevent XSS from occurring?

 ---